1/2 or whole Beef

 1

-We’ve weaned calves and chosen the best candidates based on their genomics, actual performance up to this point, and appetite now that we have them off their mothers and on feed.
+We’ve weaning calves in September and will choose the best candidates based on their genomics, actual performance up to this point, and appetite once we have them off their mothers and on feed.
 It’s a great set of calves again this year and we are excited to watch them develop.
-We ran very heavy (again) to heifer calves this year, so while our steer numbers are limited, it will allow us to keep and develop more young females to grow our herd and future production.
-We have enough qualified steers that we are confident we can meet the needs of our customers.
+We had a nice big set of steer calves this year, so we have a great group to choose from.
+We kept a lot of heifer calves last year that will come into production with their first calves in 2025 and we are excited for the future.
+We have enough qualified steers that we are confident we can meet the needs of our customers and should be able to expand our customer base this year.
+So if you have been on the fence, please get in touch ASAP so we can be sure we are raising enough to meet demand.

 Costs: